learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

 ## Summary

-In this codealong, you used everything you know about word embeddings to perform text classification, and then you built a Multi-Layer Perceptron model that incorporated a word embedding layer in it's own architecture!
+In this codealong, you used everything you know about word embeddings to perform text classification, and then you built a multi-layer perceptron model that incorporated a word embedding layer in it's own architecture!